 One of the best pieces of advice for newbie gardeners is to not plant the whole seed packet at once.
 Seeds take a (more or less) even number of days to germinate, depending on the variety.
 The Brassicas are really fast to sprout, while seeds like parsnips may take weeks to germinate.
 Once they have sprouted, plants take (more or less) the same number of days to mature.
 So if you plant the whole seed packet in one go, the whole crop is going to be ready for eating all at the same time.

 Lettuce is a good example to show that staggered sowing is more sensible.
-Lettuce seeds are very small, and most seed packets contain between 500 and 1,000 seeds.
+Lettuce seeds are very small, and the packet can contain hundreds of seeds.
 When lettuce is ready to pick, it has to be dealt with or it will bolt (go to seed), and become inedible.
 So rather than ending up with a whole bed full of lettuce that has to be picked, the home gardener should plant short rows several times in the spring.
 What are you going to do with 500 mature lettuces, anyway?

 What are short rows?
 Ask yourself how much lettuce your household can consume in two weeks.
 Even if you have salad every night (plus some extra), that’s only 14 to 20 heads of lettuce.
 Use a calculation like this to determine the length of the row you need to plant.
 And then schedule your spring and summer seeding dates to meet this need.

 Plant seeds at regular intervals spaced two to three weeks apart.

 Treat annual flower seeds the same way.
 Whether it’s Cosmos, sunflowers, or Phacelia, the bloom period will be extended if you plant several times from spring to early summer.